4th Reconnaissance Battalion

-Chronology

 Between 1943 and 1945 during World War II the unit was designated Company D (Scout), 4th Tank Battalion of 4th Marine Division.

 The unit was officially constituted in San Antonio, TX on 28 August 1948, as Company "C" of 20th Infantry Battalion.
 Since that time San Antonio area Marines have served variously as the 7th Rifle Company, 14th Infantry Battalion.